dafacto/pickle-fyi/_reasons/02_products.md

 ### Pickle Jars

 Pickle Jars allow users to deposit tokens from liquidity pools such as Uniswap, and then execute sophisticated strategies that benefit the depositor.
-For example, the series 0.69 Jars auto-harvest the Uniswap UNI token, sell those tokens, and purchase more Uniswap liquitidy tokens on behalf of the user.
+For example, the series 0.69 Jars auto-harvest the Uniswap UNI token, sell those tokens, and purchase more Uniswap liquidity tokens on behalf of the user.

 ![](/images/2020-10-07-jars.png)

-The Pickle project retains 27.5% of the profits it earns its Jar customers, currently the lowest amoung its peers.
+The Pickle project retains 27.5% of the profits it earns its Jar customers, currently the lowest among its peers.
 Of these profits, 20% is directed to the Pickle Treasury (which often benefits Pickle stakers), and 7.5% to the Development Fund.

 ### Pickle Farms